GIScience/ohsome-quality-api/CONTRIBUTING.md

 - To add dependencies: `poetry add package-name`
 - To update dependencies: `poetry update package-name`

-Set up a local postgis database using docker:
+Set up environment variables:
 * make sure that you have an `.env` file in place with `POSTGRES_PASSWORD`, `POSTGRES_DB`, `POSTGRES_USER` variables.
 * activate the environment: `export $(cat .env | xargs)`

+Set up a local postgis database using docker:
 * run `docker-compose up -d oqt-postgres`
 * it will take around 15 minutes until all layers are set up
 * you can check the progress of the setup in the logs `docker logs oqt-postgres`